Filipe-Seixas/eng89_terraform/readme.md

 - Add env variables to Windows (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) and make sure to close and open your terminal
 - Create main.tf file `nano main.tf`
+- Specify the ssh key you want to use in your main.tf file

 #### main.tf
 ```bash